-All resulting differences are taken to the consolidated statement of comprehensive income with the exception of differences on foreign currency borrowings that provide a hedge against a net investment in a foreign entity.
-These are taken directly to other comprehensive income until the disposal of the net investment, at which time they are recognized in the consolidated statement of comprehensive income.
-Tax charges and credits attributable to exchange differences on those borrowings are also dealt with in other comprehensive income.
+All resulting differences are taken to the consolidated statement of comprehensive income of the year with the exception of differences on foreign currency borrowings that provide a hedge against a net investment in a foreign entity.
+These are taken directly to Other Comprehensive Income until the date of the disposal of the net investment, at which time they are recognized in the consolidated statement of comprehensive income of the year.
+Tax charges and credits attributable to exchange differences on those borrowings are also dealt with in Other Comprehensive Income.